charlesbrandt/public/pi/os/index.md

 A 64bit OS is required to use more than 4GB of memory.
 If you have a Pi with 8GB of memory, find a 64 bit OS.

-Confirmed it works with Rasberry Pi 4 (8GB)

-Must use 64bit OS for 8GB of memory version...

 If running 32bit os, don't buy anything bigger than 4GB of memory.

 64 bit OS does not work with Raspberry Pi Zero W.

-32 Bit ubuntu (20.04) did not boot raspberry pi zero w

-seems to just hang.
+32 Bit ubuntu (20.04) did not boot raspberry pi zero w -- seems to just hang.

 ### Change the default password